 The property is renowned for being a fusion of Western luxury and Japan’s hot spring onsen heritage.

-Known as being a lavish oasis of Japanese baths and wellness indulgence, this opulent hotel has posh rooms each with free Wi-Fi, a flat-screen TV, Bose audio system, minibar, and majestic views.
+Known as a lavish oasis of Japanese baths and wellness indulgence, this opulent hotel has posh rooms, each with free Wi-Fi, a flat-screen TV, Bose audio system, a minibar, and majestic views.

-Floor-to-ceiling windows bring an abundance of light to each room, and you’ll find a well-appointed bathroom with a walk-in shower, a separate bathtub, Agraria bathroom amenities, Japanese yukatas, and an amenity bag for the onsen.
+Floor-to-ceiling windows bring abundant light to each room, and you’ll find a well-appointed bathroom with a walk-in shower, a separate bathtub, Agraria bathroom amenities, Japanese yukatas, and an amenity bag for the onsen.

-This property is incredibly expensive if you booked using cash.
-You’d have to shell out a whopping $1,000 per night on average!
-Luckily, you can redeem around 60,000 IHG Rewards points per night for a standard room here, which nets you an amazing 1.7 cents per point, more than triple the standard valuation of 0.5 cents per point.
+This property is incredibly expensive if you book using cash: on average, you have to shell out a whopping $1,000 per night!
+Luckily, you can redeem around 75,000 IHG One Rewards points per night for a standard room here.

 One of the most famous InterContinental properties in the entire world is the InterContinental Bora Bora Resort & Thalasso Spa, which is known to be incredibly pricey.